Foods for More Energy

 Energy is not just

 physical.
 It is mental as well.
-When you give your brain the nutrients it needs
+When you give your brain the nutrients it needs, omega fats, antioxidants, minerals, and vitamins, your thoughts become clearer and your

-you feel calmer but also more alert.
+avocado are famous for supporting brain health.
+When your brain feels nourished, you feel calmer but also more alert.
 This mental clarity is a big part of

 natural clean energy.